Cardinals vs. Dodgers Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has recorded 29 hits with eight doubles, four home runs and 16 walks.
-He has driven in 14 runs with two stolen bases.
+- Goldschmidt has 32 hits with 10 doubles, four home runs, 17 walks and 14 RBI.
+He's also stolen three bases.

 Goldschmidt Recent Games